ItalyPaleAle/prvt/README.md

 prvt lets you store files on the cloud or on local directories, protected with strong end-to-end encryption, and then conveniently view them within a web browser.

+Features:

+- Written in Go, it runs on all platforms: Windows, Linux, macOS, and more.
+- Uses industry-standard, strong authenticated encryption algorithms.
-Currently, prvt supports out-of-the-box storing files on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview), [AWS S3](https://aws.amazon.com/s3/), other S3-compatible services, and on a local folder.
+- Supports storing files on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview), [AWS S3](https://aws.amazon.com/s3/), other S3-compatible services, and on a local folder.
+- Conveniently browse files using a web browser, displaying supported files (images, videos, PDFs, etc) within the browser itself.
+- It also supports using GPG keys or security tokens (such as a smart card or a YubiKey) to restrict access to your data.

 prvt is free software, released under GNU General Public License version 3.0.